wlg1/wlg1.github.io/eduBlogHome.md

 This blog solves these problems by explaining all the required prerequisites needed to understand the terminology from the bottom up.[^1].
 It also gets to the point: it only says what issues this concept solves for this neural network paper, nothing more.

-[^1]: assuming only that a reader has a basic understanding of X, or has watched these videos [].
+[^1]: Assuming only that a reader has a basic understanding of X, or has watched these videos [].
 Links are provided to them.

 But this blog takes an even further step: by generalizing this solution to solve similar problems.